Dawn Plitzuweit: Michigan Tech statistics

+Coaching career

 Early coaching career

 Plitzuweit started her career at her Alma mater, Michigan Tech, under her collegiate coach Kevin Borseth, and would continue to coach with him at Green Bay and then Michigan.

 Grand Valley State

 Over her career five year career at Grand Valley State, Plitzuweit reached the NCAA Division II Tournament four of the five years.
 In 2006, Grand Valley State, with a record of 33–3, won the 2006 NCAA Division II Tournament over American International College 58–52.

 Northern Kentucky

 Left Michigan at the end of the 2012 season and accepted the head coaching job at Northern Kentucky.
 Northern Kentucky would go on to reach the WBI in all four years making it to the second round only once.

 South Dakota

 On April 22, 2016, Plitzuweit became the South Dakota head coach.
 During her tenure, she led the team to an 158–36 overall record, tallying an 83–10 mark in conference play.
 Coach Plitzuweit led the Coyotes to three Summit League regular season titles, three consecutive Summit League Tournament Championships, and four straight NCAA tournament appearances including a trip to the Sweet 16 in 2022.
 Plitzuweit was selected as Summit League coach of the year 3 times in her tenure with the Coyotes.
 At the conclusion of her final season with the Coyotes, Plitzuweit was named the Kay Yow National Coach of the Year.